PRiSMA-Study/PRISMA-Public/Quarterly-Readouts/README.md

 ## Description

-This folder contains all codes used to generate readout datasets.
-Codes are organized by outcome as described below.
-An outcome data codebook can also be found in the folders above and contains all variable for each dataset listed.
+This folder contains all codes used to generate readout datasets and reports.
+An outcome data codebook can be found in the folders above and contains all variable for each dataset listed.

+### Q2: 2025-04-18
+- Maternal Outcomes Report
+- Infant Outcomes Report
+- Bili-Ruler Report
+- Nutrition Report
+- Demographics Report